How Therapy Works: 32 Proven Stats from Melbourne Psychologists

 Fact #25

-During the COVID-19 pandemic, demand for therapy in Melbourne has risen by 30%, leading to longer wait times for appointments with psychologists.
+Demand for therapy in Melbourne significantly increased by 30% during the COVID-19 pandemic, leading to longer wait times for appointments with psychologists.
 (Source: Victorian Government, 2023)

 Fact #26

-65% of psychologists in Melbourne work in private practice, while 30% are employed in public mental health services.
+30% of psychologists in Melbourne are employed in public mental health services while 65% work in private practice.
 (Source: APS, 2023)

 Fact #27